treyhunner/treyhunner.github.com/source/_posts/2020-11-16-short-python-screencasts-for-$50-slash-year.markdown

 I don't have a large archive of past screencasts for new users to peruse (though I will in time) so I'm offering this service for a comparatively low price of $50/year.
 I have loose plans to increase the price in 2021, but as an early user **your price will always be $50/year** (as my way of thanking you for being an early supporter of these screencasts).

-If you're not sure whether this is for you, [sign up for Python Morsels][] and try it out for a month.
+If you're not sure whether this is for you, [sign up for Python Morsels][] and try it out free for a month.

 ### Why pay for this when there's a lot of great free Python videos out there?